PedroPinh0/Suruga-Controller/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project was born out of the frustration of using a Python raw code as a controller for a stepper motor I have in my Photonics lab.
-So, instead of having to run the code countless times, I decided to create a GUI to make my life easier.
-We used to have one already (written in LabView...).
+So I decided to create a GUI to make my life easier.

 As you will see when you run the .py file: This is a simple controller, not meant to be pretty, but useful.
 I have separated the controllers for the Z axis from the XY plane to decrease the need to keep changing the step size each time you move in the XY plane since the steps taken in the Z axis are usually smaller than the one taken in the XY plane.